 - Further to the recent publication of the Preferred Options Paper (POP) for the Mid Ulster Development Plan, this representation relates in particular to the Options for Housing Allocation for the settlements (pps 22-23). - 2.
 It is noted that all 3 options for the settlements propose the same housing allocation of 33% (3514 units). - 3.
 This allocation is then distributed across all 60 villages based on their % share of existing households (Appendix 2). - 4.
-This approach tends to penalise those villages where that have well established facilities such as schools, shopping and other community facilities and that are attractive and popular residential locations. - 5.
-The POP should reflect this in its housing allocations for particular villages such as Moy with a population of over 1300 which meet these criteria.
-At present the POP advises that there is no need for additional housing. - In this respect such an approach would allow small additional areas of housing land to be identified and included within the village development limit.
-This approach would also take pressure off sensitive rural areas. - 7.
-Such an area is identified on the enclosed drawing.
+This approach tends to penalise those villages that have well established facilities such as schools, shopping and other community facilities and are attractive and popular residential locations. - 5.
+With a Conservation Area focused on its historic Square and an adjoining Area of Townscape Character, the village has its own distinct attractive character and is popular as an attractive location for housing.
+As a village it has a growing population of over 1300 and has a wide variety of local established services and facilities. - 6.
+However, the POP advises that there is no need for additional housing in Moy. - The POP should, therefore, reflect the fact that the village is an attractive location for housing and has the capacity to accommodate such additional housing. - 8.
+In this respect such an approach would allow small additional areas of housing land to be identified and included within the village